 Do you or someone you know have unclaimed Capital Credits?

-Capital Credits are one of the most unique and rewarding benefits to you as a member of an electric cooperative.
-In the July billing cycle, you might notice your capital credits posted on your electric bill.
-Pioneer Electric Cooperative returns funds to members based on their electric service purchases since membership.
+Capital Credits are one of the most unique and rewarding benefits you have as a member of an electric cooperative.
+The cooperative will notify you yearly of your capital credit allocations.

 One of the cooperative advantages is that we provide our members with “at cost” service, which means we do not exist to earn a profit.
 Investor-owned utilities, on the other hand, maximize their profits from their customers with purpose of paying dividends to their stockholders.
 At a cooperative, there is not stock to be purchased or sold; our members own our business.